trustgraph-ai/trustgraph/docs/tech-specs/flow-configurable-parameters.md

 ## Migration Plan

-1. The system should continue to support flow classes with no parameters declared.
+1. The system should continue to support flow blueprintes with no parameters declared.
 2. The system should continue to support flows no parameters specified:
    This works for flows with no parameters, and flows with parameters